yike5460/shortvideo-online/prototype/nova/README.md

 If you encounter errors:

 1. **ValidationException: Malformed input request**
-   - Ensure your video is under 5MB
+   - Ensure your video is under 25MB (base64)
    - Try using an even smaller or shorter video (2-3MB)
    - Verify your AWS credentials have Bedrock access
+   - Ensure your request follows the correct schema (no `schemaVersion` field)
+   - Verify the video format is one of the supported formats: "mkv", "mov", "mp4", "webm", "three_gp", "flv", "mpeg", "mpg", "wmv"

 2. **AccessDeniedException**
    - Verify your AWS account has Bedrock API access